Onward

 Development

-The Onward MVP was built with Next.js and React on the frontend, with Supabase handling authentication and file storage.
-My primary responsibility was developing the core functionality that powered tailored interview practice, including file uploads, real-time transcription, and AI-driven feedback.
+The MVP was built with Next.js and React on the frontend, with Supabase managing authentication and storage.
+Development focused on implementing the core practice and feedback pipeline, from file upload to AI analysis.

 Resume & Job Posting Uploads: